Chantelle Kerry: Skating career

 Kerry joined a skating club, Macquarie ISC in Sydney, in 2005.
 She won her first junior national title in the 2010–2011 season and repeated in 2011–2012.
 She debuted on the ISU Junior Grand Prix series in autumn 2011.
 In January 2012, Kerry competed at the Winter Youth Olympics and finished 10th.
 After placing 17th at the 2012 Four Continents Championships, she came in 22nd in the preliminary round at her first World Championships and did not advance further.

 In the 2012–2013 season, Kerry became the Australian senior champion and placed 14th at the 2013 Four Continents.
 At the start of the following season, she won gold at Skate Down Under.

 Kerry passed her senior ice dancing tests in 2016 and had a tryout with single skater, Andrew Dodds, in April 2017.

 They announced their partnership in mid-May, after Dodds had passed his own dance tests.
 The two are coached by Monica MacDonald and John Dunn in Sydney, Australia.

-In popular culture

-In 2018, Andrew Dodds and Chantelle Kerry appeared in the music video of "Before I Go" by Australian singer Guy Sebastian.